SamAkinbile/HealthTechBlog/README.md

 - Clicking anywhere inside the recipes card will take you directly to that recipe's detailed page.
 - If a user tries to access this page (by changing the url) without being signed in they are redirected to the log in page.

-### Error Pages

-Custom Error Pages were created to give the user more information on the error and to guide them back to the site.

 ![header](docs/readme_images/features/403_error.png)